tungph/dotfiles/README.md

 - Beware of hardcode:
   1. installation path must be `~/.dotfiles`
   1. additional installation will be placed under `~/.locals`
-  1. git username and email will be set to my account if not preconfigured
+  1. git username and email will be set to mine if not preconfigured

 ### Acknowledgement